- Friday (Cohort) Standards

 You may also be interested in...

-Flipped Learning is a framework that enables educators to reach every student in every classroom every day.
+The Standards are a Flipped Learning road map to help educators reach every student in every class every day.

 They think Flipped Learning is simply watching videos before class.